This accessibility statement applies to the International Training Programme (ITP) website: www.bmitpglobalnetwork.org.

 Pre-recorded media

-Some older videos do not have captions or an Audio Described alternative.
-Where the video is not providing similar information in a different form, this fails WCAG 2.1 success criterion 1.2.2 (Captions) and/or WCAG 1.2.3 Audio Description or Media Alternative (Pre-recorded).
+• Videos do not have captions, or an Audio Described alternative.
+Where video is not providing similar information in a different form, this fails WCAG 2.2 success criteria 1.2.3 (Audio Description or Media Alternative [Prerecorded]) and 1.2.5 (Audio Description [Prerecorded]).
 The Accessibility Regulations do not require us to fix pre-recorded time-based media published before 23 September 2020.
 Any new video content will meet accessibility standards.

 Third party content

-We use a number of third-party services on www.bmitpglobalnetwork.org.
+We use third-party services on www.bmitpglobalnetwork.org.
 The design and implementation of these are not under our control, and therefore they are exempt from the Accessibility Regulations.
 However, we make them accessible where we can and raise any other issues with the supplier.
 These include:

 What we’re doing to improve accessibility